What's a shopping cart in ecommerce? It's a big deal, but do you know what you do with it when setting up the checkout page?

 Hosted shopping carts are offered as SaaS packages from third-party vendors.
 In this model, your online shopping cart is hosted on a remote server and accessed as a normal part of the page-loading process.
 In effect, a hosted shopping cart feeds from the remote server into the code for your website as an add-on, and payment information is run back through a secure processor.

-This is a great choice for a small business and someone who wants low-hassle payment options.
+This is a great choice for a small business and someone who wants low-hassle credit card processing options.
 Self-hosted online shopping carts offer way higher functionality than something you cobble together on your own with lots of cart features and standard templates you can optimize for your type of inventory.
 They also usually come with top-tier encryption, tech support, and the latest security patches to avoid mishaps like the repeated and frankly ridiculous Amazon data breaches that have cost billions of dollars yet keep happening.

 Licensed shopping cart